 Broadening units are a requirement of all five bachelor’s degrees and will provide you with knowledge beyond the fields in which you choose to specialise.
-You will be required to take four broadening units from outside your degree area, including at least one with a global or cultural focus.
+You will be required to take four broadening units, including at least one with a global or cultural focus.

 These broadening requirements will give you the opportunity to study a diverse range of subjects as part of your degree and gain an understanding of different methods of enquiry.
 You may choose to study units that are of a particular interest to you or which add extra value to your primary degree area.

 Information is availalble on the Future Students website.

 Unit details are available via the UWA Handbook links provided here.